strangerism/SEALs-Config/README.md

 - **RWAP**: Applies seals to all weapons that are made or re-packaged in Retrogue's mod [RWAP](https://www.moddb.com/mods/stalker-anomaly/addons/rwap).
 Use it only if you have **RWAP** installed.

+- **ZONA**: Applies seals to the rarest weapons that can be found in the Zone.
+This config group is for GAMMA only

 - **manufacturers**: applies manufacturers seals to guns (this is an example config, it only contains few manufacturers)

 - **mods**: applies mods related seals (this is an example for static configurations)